 Academic staff have a strong record of research and publication within all the main subfields of politics, including:

-- British politics: Constitutional and parliamentary reform, devolution, freedom of information and electoral participation; alternative electoral systems
+- British politics: constitutional and parliamentary reform; devolution; electoral participation; alternative electoral systems.

-- Comparative politics and government: Democratisation and democracy promotion; the politics of ethnicity; political campaigns and electoral behaviour; comparative urban and local politics; public opinion EU politics and public policy: EU decision making and institutions, regulation and delegation, lobbying, constitutionalism, citizenship and democracy
+- Comparative politics and government: democratisation; the politics of ethnicity; political campaigns and electoral behaviour; comparative urban, rural, and local politics; public opinion.

-- Human rights: Human rights and non-state actors; corporate responsibility for human rights violations; theories of human rights and justice; adjudication and interpretation in international legal bodies; democracy, religion and human rights standards; trade and human rights; global poverty and human rights; militias, non-governmental organisations (NGOs) and transnational corporations
+- Human rights: human rights and globalisation; theories of human rights and justice; adjudication and interpretation; democracy, religion and human rights; global poverty and human rights; militias, non-state actors.

-- Public policy: Business-government relations, including EU and the USA; formal models of executive and bureaucratic politics; and public ethics
+- Public policy: business-government relations; executive and bureaucratic politics; public ethics.

-- Political theory: The history of modern political thought – particularly nationalism, liberalism and republicanism; multi-culturalism, toleration and citizenship; democracy and constitutionalism within and beyond the nation state; contemporary political philosophy.
+- Political theory: the history of modern political thought; multiculturalism, toleration and citizenship; democracy and constitutionalism; contemporary political philosophy.